 The upcoming documentary will present the argument that “LOUIE LOUIE” is truly the most-recorded rock ’n’ roll song of all time.

 Was “Louie Louie” ever made a state song in Washington or Oregon?

 Thanks in a large part to the folks behind KING-TV’s “Almost Live” television show in Seattle, Washington, “Louie Louie” almost became the official state song of the state, edging out the current official state song, “Washington, My Home.”
 While it never became the “official state song” of Washington, it was instead deemed the “official rock song” of Washington, inspiring other states to also declare “official rock songs.”
 The state of Oregon tried to also make “Louie Louie” their state song, but it too, fell short.

 What are the actual lyrics of the song “Louie Louie?”

 The song is now the property of EMI Music Publishing Ltd. which is a British multinational music publishing company owned by parent company Sony Corporation of America.

 Only they can legally grant permission to reprint the lyrics for this song.
 While there may be certain websites out there with the supposed “real lyrics,” they are non-authorized, and they may or may not contain the actual lyrics.

 My favorite interpretation of the lyrics, while not necessarily the “real” lyrics can be found at Theo DeGrood’s LOUIE website.

 When will “THE MEANING OF LOUIE” be released to the general public, so people can see the ultimate documentary on the world’s most misunderstood song?

-Keep checking in to the LOUIELOUIE.NET site, and I’ll provide updates as they happen.
+Keep checking in to the LOUIELOUIE.NET site, and we’ll provide updates as we can…